 For example, one font for (1) general paragraph text plus (2) bold and (3) italic styles, with another font for (4) headings and other distinctive text elements.

-For example, to avoid loading the font file for a custom heading font on mobile devices, that
+For example, to avoid loading resources for a special heading font on mobile devices, that

 font-family can be limited to larger screens: